EtashGuha/etashguha.github.io/cv.md

 </div> -->

 <div>
-I research how to use <b>Machine Learning Theory</b> to solve Combinatorial Optimization problems.
-Specifically, I utilize ideas from  <b>Online Learning and Mean Field Theory</b> in order to create algorithms that generate approximate solutions to difficult NP-Hard problems efficiently and accurately.
-I also work on the applications of using Combinatorial Optimization within Systems for ML.
+I research how to use <b>Machine Learning Theory</b> for <b>AI Safety</b>.
+Specifically, I develop and analyze algorithms to ensure Deep Learning and Reinforcement Learning can be used in High Stakes Environments.
+I investigate properties such as Robustness, Uncertainty, Bias, Generalization, and more.
 </div>

 <div class="cv-spacer"></div>